adityakkpk/React-v19-BasicToAdv/Readme.md

 ## Day 80 - Create Global Loading States in React Using React Router & useNavigation

 ## Day 81 - Secure Your React App: Using ENV Variables to Protect Private Data

+## Day 82 - Dynamic Routing in React: Get Params Value and Fetch API Data for a Single Movie